-There are currently many websites are being used to calculate the Market capitalization of different Cryptocurrencies.
-But, the most widely used because of its ability to offer the world’s most popular index on relevant financial yardsticks is CoinMarketCap.
-It’s crucial to note that an asset’s market capitalization does not provide concrete proof of an asset’s liquidity or any inflows of cash that’s why having access to more information before making trading decisions and not relying solely on an asset’s Market cap is recommended.
-The Market Cap is mostly needed to note the dominance of a particular asset in the market to allow for an accurate ranking of Cryptocurrencies.
+Many websites are currently being used to calculate the Market capitalization of different Cryptocurrencies.
+But, the most widely used because of its ability to offer the world’s most famous index on relevant financial yardsticks is CoinMarketCap.
+It’s crucial to note that an asset’s market capitalization does not provide concrete proof of an asset’s liquidity or any inflows of cash.
+That’s why having access to more information before making trading decisions and not relying solely on an asset’s Market cap is recommended.
+The Market Cap is mainly needed to note the dominance of a particular asset in the market to allow for an accurate ranking of Cryptocurrencies.

 Does Market Capitalization affect the Cryptocurrency community?

 It has been indicated shortly that the Market capitalization of a particular Cryptocurrency is essential for accurately indicating the dominance of the asset in the market.
 This is also very important to investors as they use the market cap to compare values across different Cryptocurrencies, clearing a path to what asset would be suitable for investment.
 Citing an example, if a particular Cryptocurrency has 100,000 coins in circulation and each of these coins is worth $3, it means the market cap is $300,000 using the formula above.

 And, if another Cryptocurrency has 50,000 coins in circulation and each coin is worth $10, that makes its market cap $500,000.
 This indicates that even though the individual coin price of the first Cryptocurrency is smaller than that of the latter, the overall value of the former is double the latter.

 It is also important to note that the Market Cap of Cryptocurrencies is very volatile and can fluctuate drastically within short periods.